-- 1. All of the fundamental principles of safeguarding apply equally to adults as well as children.
-For example, safer recruiting, recognising and responding to signs of abuse, referring when there are concerns and accurate record keeping, amongst many others, are all central to effective safeguarding practice. - 2.
-However, the referral route for concerns for those aged 18 and over is different.

-- 4. For further advice and guidance in respect of general safeguarding those aged 18 and over can also be found here. - 5.
-To discuss concerns relating to a person aged 18 and over please contact West Sussex Adult Social Care on 01243 642121. - 6.
+- 1. Our school has pupils who attend who are aged 18 or over. - 2.
+All of the fundamental principles of safeguarding apply equally to adults as well as children.
+For example, safer recruiting, recognising and responding to signs of abuse, referring when there are concerns and accurate record keeping, amongst many others, are all central to effective safeguarding practice. - 3.
+However, the referral route for concerns for those aged 18 and over is different. - 4.
+For education establishments who cater for young people aged 18 and above, or where any other school or college has concerns about a person aged 18 and over, the relevant local statutory guidance is contained within the Sussex Safeguarding Adult Procedures and can be found here. - 5.
+For further advice and guidance in respect of general safeguarding those aged 18 and over can also be found here. - 6.
+To discuss concerns relating to a person aged 18 and over please contact West Sussex Adult Social Care on 01243 642121. - 7.
 Referral to adult's social care should be made using the Adult Social Care Referral Form on-line form.